 - 52% of institutions deploy quantitative risk models that incorporate VaR (Value at Risk) metrics tailored for crypto asset classes.

-- Compliance automation tools like TRM Labs have seen a 34% increase in institutional adoption for AML risk management in 2025.
+- Compliance automation tools like TRM Labs have seen a 34% increase in institutional adoption for AML risk management.

 - 39% of institutional investors use cyber risk-scoring platforms to assess third-party vendors in the crypto ecosystem.